Dropbox Cloud File Storage, Synchronization & Sharing

 Getting Started with Dropbox

-Access to Dropbox will be rolled out over time to departments across campus in groups.
-When your group’s accounts have been created, you will receive a Dropbox welcome email with instructions for log in.
+Access to Dropbox will be rolled out over time to departments across campus in phases.
+When your account has been created, you will receive a Dropbox welcome email with instructions for login.

 Get Started with your University Dropbox Account

 Get started with your account using the Dropbox email sent to your campus email address.
 Download the Dropbox desktop app and get set up in minutes.